whokilleddb/oops-c/README.md

 So, if we gotta make OOPs-like features in C, we gotta start thinking in _"Classes"_.
 Classes in OOPs languages contain data and functions and that's their major advantage.
 The closest thing to such an arrangement in C would be `Structs`.
 They already contain different kinds of data, so that's half the job done.
 Now comes the fun part: Function Pointers.

-For those of you unfamiliar with Function Pointers, they are essentially just pointer, which point to functions (duh).
+For those of you unfamiliar with Function Pointers, they are essentially just pointers, which point to functions (duh).
 And since they are essentially pointers, we can store their value in a struct, which, in a way would allow the structs to store functions as well, a lot like classes.

-Function pointers might looks scary at first, but they are easy once you grasp a hold of them.
+Function pointers might look scary at first, but they are easy once you grasp a hold of them.
 For example, consider the following C function:
 ```c
 int add(int a, int b) {
     return a+b;